 Provide frequent opportunities for students to communicate ideas and understandings in writing.

-Assess student skills and understandings using at least one common assessment per semester or trimester within each grade level or course.
+Assess student skills and understandings using at least one cornerstone assessment per semester or trimester within each grade level or course.

 Plan collaboratively across and transcending grade levels